-Many years ago when I was a student I heard the testimony of a middle-aged woman who spoke of her journey from witchcraft, drugs, and alcohol, to faith in Jesus Christ.
-This ex-witch, whose name I can no longer remember, spoke of her first few years as a Christian and the many times she found herself drunk in the small village where she lived – a village everyone knew everybody else’s business.
-Yet it was the point that she mentioned next that spoke to me the loudest.
-At times her Christian witness was anything but good yet, as she clearly pointed out, it was the Christian men and women who would pick her up and give her a bed for the night without judging her or writing her off that eventually helped her completely let go of her previous lifestyle.
-In her mind it was their kindness and love and really confirmed to her the faith she had entered into through Christ.
+Many years ago whilst I was a student I heard the testimony of a middle-aged woman who spoke of her journey from witchcraft, drugs and alcohol, to faith in Jesus Christ.
+This ex-witch, whose name I can no longer remember, spoke of her first few years as a Christian and the many times she had ended up drunk in the small village where she lived – a village where everyone knew everybody else’s business.
+Her testimony was interesting yet it was the point she mentioned next that spoke to me the loudest and it was about kindness.
+This middle-aged ex-witch went on to say that it had been the kindness of men and women who continually picked her up when she was drunk and gave her a bed for the night without judging her or writing her off that got her through those early years.
+These acts of kindness, she said, continually reminded her of the grace, mercy and love of God.

 As a sociologist lecturer Tony Campolo would often work late and then have a coffee in a local café as a wind-down before heading home.
-The café was often frequented by prostitutes who’d come in from the cold every so often to sit with other street-walkers as they warmed up.
-Tony could not help overhearing their conversation and one evening heard a girl say that it was going to be her birthday the next day.
+The café was often frequented by prostitutes who’d come in from the cold every so often to sit with other street-walkers and warm themselves.
+Tony could not help overhearing their conversations and one evening heard a girl say that it was going to be her birthday the next day.
 The next evening Tony brought in a cake and presented it to the group where the young woman was sitting.
 She flushed up and started crying before picking up the cake and running out.
-Tony was a little concerned at her reaction to his gesture but one of the young woman’s friends told him not to worry because the young woman was simply overwhelmed with the fact that someone had brought her a birthday cake.
+Tony was a little concerned at her reaction to his gesture but one of the young woman’s friends told him not to worry because her friend was just so overwhelmed by someone bothering to give her a cake.

 In both of the above stories we see acts of kindness and love in the lifting up of a struggling person and the giving of a gift to a young woman whose trade meant she was so often used and abused by others.
-In both stories we see people who are giving out of themselves and in this we see something of the wonder of God.
+In both stories we see people who are giving out of themselves and in this we capture a glimpse of the love and kindness of God.

 In Jesus’ ministry we see the One who noticed all people and looked down on none.
-In both His words and His actions we see God-stooping-low whether in meeting a Samaritan woman at a well in the middle of the day or entering the home of a notorious tax collector with the offer of fellowship.
-In all that Jesus said and did we see the kindness and love of God, a giving out of self for another.
+In both His words and His actions we see God-stooping-low, whether in meeting a Samaritan woman at a well in the middle of the day, or entering the home of a notorious tax collector with the offer of fellowship.
+In all that Jesus said and did we see the kindness and love of God – the giving out of self for another.
 In all that Jesus did He continually showed love, kindness and respect to all people.

 “There is one crucial idea on which hospitality is based.
 The giving of hospitality is the demonstration of the belief that all people are afforded basic respect and dignity.
 Even an enemy was at peace when accepting the hospitality of the nomad.
 The nomad understood that we all share the image of God and that living in harmony with all men and their surroundings was their objective.
 When the nomad achieved that balance, that harmony with the created order, that is, when he and we, can experience God as we were meant to.”

-In the New Testament we have a group of letters known as the Pastoral Epistles (1 and 2 Timothy and Titus).
-The letters contain instructions to the church with Paul saying, “You will know how people ought to conduct themselves in God's household, which is the church of the living God, the pillar and foundation of the truth.”
+In the Pastoral Epistles (1 and 2 Timothy and Titus) we have instructions to local churches with Paul writing, “You will know how people ought to conduct themselves in God's household, which is the church of the living God, the pillar and foundation of the truth.”
 (1 Tim 3:15)

 “But when the kindness and love of God our Saviour appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit,”